riebeekn/experiments-in-meteor-blog/_drafts/paging-and-sorting-part-2.md

 OK, that's a bit of a code dump but it's all pretty straight-forward.

-In the event handler we're checking which header was clicked, i.e. `e.target.id === 'firstName`, and based on that, pass in the appropriate sort column to the `navigateToCustomersRoute` function.
+In the event handler we're checking which header was clicked, i.e. `e.target.id === 'firstName`, and based on that, we pass in the appropriate sort column to the `navigateToCustomersRoute` function.

 In `navigateToCustomersRoute` we just navigate to the `listCustomers` route with the appropriate parameters.

-Notice we are checking whether the `page` parameter has been set or not and if not we default to page 1.
-We need to explicitly set the page so that the route will be something like: `http://localhost:3000/customers/1/firstname/desc`.
-If we don't explicitly set a page parameter and the user clicks a header from the default customers view, i.e. `http://localhost:3000/customers/`, we'll end up with an invalid route.
-The first time a header is clicked the route will be `http://localhost:3000/customers/firstname/asc`, when it should be `http://localhost:3000/customers/1/firstname/asc`.
-If the name header is clicked again, now `firstname` will be grabbed as the page parameter and we'll end up with `http://localhost:3000/customers/firstname/firstname/asc`.
+One thing to notice is that we are explicitly setting a `page` parameter via `page: Router.current().params.page || 1`.
+We need to explicitly set the page otherwise we could end up with an invalid route.
+For example if the user clicks the `First Name` header from the default customer page, i.e. `http://localhost:3000/customers/`, the page parameter is empty.
+If we don't set it explicitly to 1 we'll end up with a route of `http://localhost:3000/customers/firstname/asc`, when it should be `http://localhost:3000/customers/1/firstname/asc`.
+Then if the `First Name` header is clicked yet again, `firstname` will be grabbed as the page parameter and we'll end up with `http://localhost:3000/customers/firstname/firstname/asc`.

-We call into a separate function to determine the sort direction, if we're sorting by a new column we default to ascending otherwise we toggle the sort direction.
+After setting our page and sort field, we call into the `toggleSortDirection` function to grab our sort direction.
+The logic is pretty simple, if we're sorting by a new column we default to an ascending sort otherwise we toggle the current direction.

 And with that we should have our sorting all working.

+#REPLACE
 <img src="../images/posts/paging-and-sorting-part-2/sort.gif" class="img-responsive" />

-... but hey what's going on, with that first sort by email our records are looking at all right, they should be sorting by email ascending.
+... but hey what's going on?
+With that first sort by email our records are not looking at all right, they should be sorting by email ascending.

+#REPLACE
 <img src="../images/posts/paging-and-sorting-part-2/first-sort-bad.png" class="img-responsive" />

 This isn't good, how can that be, everything worked when we were manually entering URLs, so what's going on now?
 In fact the sort *still* works if we enter the URL manually and click enter.